-Findings - The lack of empirical research and the limited number of papers on accounting for the creation of public value means that accounting scholars need to address 'theoretical stagnation' to achieve a deeper understanding of how to govern the public value creation process.
+Findings - The lack of empirical research and the limited number of accounting papers reveal how accounting scholars need to achieve a deeper understanding of the public value conceptualization, creation and measurement process.

 Originality/value - The paper develops the first wide-ranging structured literature review on public value accounting.
 It is a starting point to develop new research avenues, both in the fields of accountability/external reporting, and management accounting and performance management.